 “In the modern glut of recipes and cooking sites, Root not only offers delicious recipes and interesting historical knowledge – it constantly reminds me how integral cooking is to our sense of humanity.
 Everything – every era, every culture, every family – is defined by its own foods while we are connected as the cooking species.
 Root is more than recipes; it re-infuses the kitchen, the pantry, and the dinner table with meaning.” – Kimmy Coburn, The Homestead Atlanta

 “My favorite part of being a chef is the communion that it affords, drawing different peoples, cultures and life experiences together in a celebration of flavor.
-Root provides an opportunity to connect not only to each other, but to our collective and individual histories, and in doing so we find something much more than just a meal on a plate: we find ourselves.” -Daniel Holliday, chef and Root community member
+Root provides an opportunity to connect not only to each other, but to our collective and individual histories, and in doing so we find something much more than just a meal on a plate: we find ourselves.” -Danielle Holliday, chef

-Root and its founder have been featured in local, national, and international press, including Business Insider, Buzzfeed, Eater, Savor, Vox, Saveur, The Atlanta Journal-Constitution, Epoch Times, Washington Post, Atlantan Magazine, and more.
+Root and its founder, Julia Skinner, have been featured in local, national, and international press, including Business Insider, Buzzfeed, Eater, Savor, Vox, Saveur, The Atlanta Journal-Constitution, Washington Post, Atlantan Magazine, and more.

-Root’s founder regularly collaborates with the best in the field, including Sandor Katz, Mallory O’Donnell, Cultures Group, and more.
+I regularly collaborate with some of the best in the field, including Sandor Katz, Mallory O’Donnell, Cultures Group, and more.
 Check out our events page to see some past and current collaborations!